How School Safety Expectations Are Changing

-How did Alyssa’s Law come about?
+How did Alyssa’s Law Come About?

 Alyssa’s Law was created in response to the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, where 14-year-old Alyssa Alhadeff was one of 17 people killed.
 Advocated by her mother, Lori Alhadeff, the law mandates silent panic alarms in schools that directly alert law enforcement to reduce emergency response times.

 According to the Make Our Schools Safe website, Alyssa’s Law has already been enacted in several states — including New Jersey, Florida, New York, Texas, Tennessee, Utah, Oklahoma, Georgia, Washington, and Oregon — and is under consideration in about 18 others.
-The law is driving a significant shift in school safety protocols and could eventually expand to the federal level.

-How Alyssa’s Law is reshaping school safety
+How Alyssa’s Law is Reshaping School Safety

 Alyssa’s Law is driving major changes in the security industry.
 It has sharply increased the urgency for schools to adopt compliant systems, calling on providers to respond with safe, reliable solutions.
 Many security providers that haven’t traditionally served the K–12 market are now finding ways to support schools in meeting these new requirements.